karimbahgat/transformio/README.md

     >>> ypred
     array([11., 15., 15.])

-Most transformations are created by fitting them to a set of observed input points and their equivalent points in the output coordinate system.
-So if we fit a new transform based on the input and output coordinates of the previous transform, we should end up with approximately the same transform:
+Many transformations are created by fitting them to a set of observed input points and their equivalent points in the output coordinate system.
+So if we fit a new transform based on the input and output coordinates of the transform we created previously, we should end up with approximately the same transform:

     >>> transfit = tio.transforms.Affine()
     >>> transfit.fit(x, y, xpred, ypred)